Detecting regime transitions in time series using dynamic mode decomposition: Applications

 As the Northern Hemisphere atmospheric dynamics the Southern Hemisphere atmospheric dynamics and its climate has experienced significant changes in the past decades.
-In particular, the frequency of blocking events has decreased significantly around the mid 1970ies and has given way to a more zonal flow regime \cite{OKane13a,OKane13b}.
-The regime change has been shown to be likely caused by anthropogenic ${\rm{CO}}_2$ emissions \cite{FranzkeEtAl15,FreitasEtAl15}.
+In particular, the frequency of blocking events has decreased significantly around the mid 1970s and has given way to a more zonal flow regime \cite{OKane13a,OKane13b}.
+This regime change was shown to be likely caused by anthropogenic ${\rm{CO}}_2$ emissions \cite{FranzkeEtAl15,FreitasEtAl15}.

-We use again reconstruction error diagnostics to detect this change in the NCEP/NCAR reanalysis data \citep{NCEPdata}.
+We employ again the reconstruction error diagnostics to detect this change in the NCEP/NCAR reanalysis data \cite{NCEPdata}.
 We use again the 6 hourly reanalysis data of the $500$hPa geopotential height covering the temporal period 1948--2017 but consider now the spatial region of the full Southern Hemisphere.
-The observations have dimension $n=5328$.
-As before, we consider only anomalies with respect to the climatological mean (no detrending has been performed).
-We provide in Figure~\ref{f.SHdata} a snapshot of the geopotential height anomalies at July 5 1960 at noon.
+As before, we consider anomalies with respect to the climatological mean without detrending.
+We provide in Figure~\ref{f.SHdata} a snapshot of the geopotential height anomalies on July 5 1960 at noon.

-The time intervals for the Koopman analysis are $\Delta t=\delta t=6$hours.
-We choose again a reconstruction window of $m=16$, corresponding to a characteristic time synoptic scale of $4$ days.
+The time intervals for the Koopman analysis are $\Delta t=\delta t=6$ hours, and we choose the geopotential height at $500$hPa at every grid point of the whole domain as our $n=5328$-dimensional observable for the DMD analysis.
+We choose a reconstruction window of $m=16$, corresponding to a characteristic time synoptic scale of $4$ days.
 We found qualitatively similar results when extending the time window to $10$ days, resolving the typical time scale for atmospheric blocking events.
-The optimal truncation criterion \cite{GavishDonoho14} yields again $r=6$.
+The optimal truncation criterion of Gavish and Donoho \cite{GavishDonoho14} yields $r=6$ for this set-up.